What Is a Same-Day Business Loan?

 Same-day funding amounts scale with monthly revenue.
 The practical sizing logic: most funders advance roughly one month of business revenue on a first deal.
 A business doing $50K/month in deposits typically qualifies for a $30K–$50K same-day advance; $150K/month qualifies for $100K–$200K; $500K+/month can access $250K–$2M.

-Repayment is structured as a small fixed daily or weekly ACH debit tied to your business deposits, over a term of 3–18 months depending on advance size:
+Repayment is structured as a small fixed weekly or daily ACH debit tied to your business deposits, over a term of 3–18 months depending on advance size:

 - $10K–$50K → 3–11 months